-Attorneys at Consumer Action Law group are specialized in stop trustee sale.
-The experienced foreclosure attorney will evaluate and find a solution to stop foreclosure by taking legal action, while making sure that the lender is not moving forward with the foreclosure.
+Attorneys at Consumer Action Law Group are specialized in stopping trustee sales.
+The experienced foreclosure attorney will evaluate and find a solution to stop foreclosures by taking legal action while making sure that the lender is not moving forward with the foreclosure.

 June 30, 2015 – Los Angeles, CA– -In the state of California, the Home Owner Bill of Rights Law, SB900 as it is more commonly known, is in effect to help protect borrowers from illegal foreclosure.
 This law requires that the lender sends a notification to the borrower, prior to starting the foreclosure process, which offers the borrower financial assistance.
 If you receive a foreclosure notification like a notice of default or intent to accelerate the loan, it is important that you talk to our foreclosure attorneys as soon as possible.

 In the state of California, the majority of foreclosures are non-judicial.
 This means that there is no court order required to start the foreclosure process.
 The process is carried out by the lender’s agent, also known as the trustee.
 The laws related to non-judicial foreclosures, particularly those covered by SB900, are very clear and strict.

 The foreclosure process officially starts with a notice of default notice, which gives the borrower 90 days to catch up with the missed payments and reinstate the loan.
 Homeowners that have received a notice of default or notice of trustee sale need to talk to a foreclosure lawyer in order to stop a trustee sale from occurring.

 An experienced foreclosure lawyer will evaluate the case and find a solution to stop the foreclosure from moving forward.
 In many cases, procedures related to SB 900 are not being followed.
 Examples of some of the most common SB900 violations include: